(1 poor, 2 so-so, 3 good, 4 great)

 JM: So initially, what was it that drew you to Angelica?

 VIKTOR: Oh she was bright as a day in May.
-I remember when we started messaging, I asked her all the standard questions - like you know “Do you have a happy childhood?”, “What’s going to be written on your tombstone?”, or “How old were you when you lost your virginity?”.
+I remember when we started messaging, I asked her all the standard questions - like you know “Do you have a happy childhood?”, “What’s going to be written on your tombstone?”, or “How old were you when you lost virginity?”.
 Stuff like that.
 Her answers were “I still have a happy childhood”, “BRB”, and “Does the vibrator count?”

 LAB: She really must have made an impression on you for you to remember so long after.

 VIKTOR: Oh I must have re-read messages we sent each other dozens of times.
 I don’t know, she was just so refreshing.
 So carefree, unlike people in Bosnia, who were mostly a pessimistic, depressive bunch.
 We just had great a great, great connection.
 And she could surprise me: I remember showing her my dog, Jon Bone Jovi, expecting her to melt but you know what she said?
 She told me how once she had a rabbit that committed suicide.
 She was not a fan of animals and she didn’t pretend to be.
 Same thing with kids - she didn’t have the slightest amount of maternal instinct and kept insisting she will never have children.
-She did later admit that Jon Bone Jovi was cute, but I suspect that’s by the time she already thought the owner is cute as well, so...
+She did later admit that Jon Bone Jovi was cute, but I suspect that by that time she already thought the owner is cute as well, so...

 LAB: So how did you actually get together?